Ritik210/Unity-scripts/README.md

 # Unity-scripts
-These are many different unity scripts(user Input, color change, ) which we generally needes in unity projects.
+These are many different unity scripts(user Input, color change, collectible) which we generally needes in unity projects.